 - Advantageous commissions (or lack thereof) for the local stock market.

-With that out of the way, let’s move onto some of my requirements for an ideal buy-and-hold broker:
+With all the options out of the way, let’s move onto some of my requirements for an ideal buy-and-hold broker:

 - Zero fees for custody and account maintenance.